justinjest/python-essentials/assignments/02DataStructuresAndFileHandling.md

 A sample assignment2.py solution, to reference as necessary, is available in the examples folder within python_homework.

+On Windows, if you find that the prompt in git bash is unexpected, you can fix it by running ``cd \`pwd``.

+Since Python uses indentation to define blocks of code, it is often necessary to indent or outdent a whole block of code.
+You can do this in vscode by selecting the code and then typing `ctl-]` to indent or `ctl-[` to outdent.

 ---

 ### **Task 1: Diary**